The simple harmonic urn: Introduction

 This process can be viewed as an urn which at time $n$ contains $X_n$ red balls and $Y_n$ black balls.
 At each stage, a ball is drawn from the urn at random, and then returned together with $a_{i1}$ red balls and $a_{i2}$ black balls, where $i=1$ if the chosen ball is red and $i=2$ if it is black.

-A fundamental problem is to study the long-term behaviour of $(X_n,Y_n)$, defined by (\ref{eqtrprob}), or some function thereof, such as the fraction of red balls $X_n/(X_n+Y_n)$.
-In many cases, coarse asymptotics for such quantities are governed by the eigenvalues of the reinforcement matrix $A$ (see e.g.~\cite{AK} or \cite[\S V.9]{AN}).
-However there are some interesting special cases (see e.g.~\cite{PV1999}), and analysis of finer behaviour is in several cases still an open problem.
+A fundamental problem is to study the long-term behavior of $(X_n,Y_n)$, defined by (\ref{eqtrprob}), or some function thereof, such as the fraction of red balls~$X_n/\allowbreak(X_n+Y_n)$.
+In many cases, coarse asymptotics for such quantities are gover\-ned by the eigenvalues of the reinforcement matrix $A$ (see, e.g., \cite{AK} or \cite{AN}, Section V.9).
+However, there are some interesting special cases (see, e.g.,~\cite{PV1999}), and analysis of finer behavior is in several cases still an open problem.